ririhedou/AppRewriting/README.md

 # App Rewriting/Transformation for Security

-We provide with rewritten apps, taint-flow analysis results for reproduction.

 We rewrite the following apps directly on APK files without source code.
 We demonstrate the feasibility of our rewriting framework on two well-know benchmarks.

 DroisBench: https://github.com/secure-software-engineering/DroidBench

 ICC bench: https://github.com/fgwei/ICC-Bench

+This site provides with rewritten apps, taint-flow analysis results for reproduction.

 **We are currently re-constructing the code of the rewriting framework**